Obipeace/automatewithadaora/README.md

-# automatewithadaora
+# Obi Peace Adaora
-Learn how to automate your business flow process with Adaora
+Learn how to automate your sales flow process, outcompeting your competitors.